prototypefund/reproducible-website/_events/berlin2017/existingtools.md

 -------------------

 - runs after the build
-- remove known causes of non-reproducible
+- remove known causes of nondeterminism
 - e.g. jar's aren't reproducible and make it reproducible
 - remove several timestamp
 - should not exist by designed